 In England there is legislation to support smaller dairy farmers in producing premium raw milk from healthy, grass-fed cows to mitigate risk.

 ARMM calls on the Australian government to install similar legislation to save small family farms affected by the current dairy crisis.
-Clearly overseas raw milk industries benefit their small scale dairy farmers.
+Clearly overseas dairy farmers benefit from having a raw milk industry.

 The vending machine allows customers to fill a bottle straight from the farm as quick as 4 hours after the cows have been milked.
 It is one of the ways in which dairy farmers have had to fight back to make a living, as dairy processors sometimes pay less than the cost of producing the milk per litre, sending farmers into debt and bankruptcy.